thiagothimoteo/investments-chart/README.md

 ## Contributing

-It's nice that you want contribute, but, that's still a working in progress.
+It's nice that you want to contribute, but, that's still a working in progress.